 Just looking at the line-up of this episode I went into this viewing with very low expectation which I find weird with this being the season finally of the inaugural season.
-Not only does it show that Kris Kristofferson was going to be the host and music guest as well but it mentioned yet another performer slotted to sing two songs.
+Not only does it show that Kris Kristofferson was going to be the host and musical guest as well, but it mentioned yet another performer slotted to sing two songs.

 With that, I have nothing else to say but... and now, I give you...